Our Mission is Safety

 The National Center for Biotechnology Information says houseplants can be part of a comprehensive strategy to improve respiratory health.

-There are many sources of pollutants in the home.
-Obvious ones are cigarette smoke, chemicals, lead, cleaning products, mold, radon, carbon monoxide and pesticides.
-Less obvious sources are volatile organic compounds, formaldehyde and other chemicals present in fabrics, building materials, cleaning products, coated surfaces and more.
+There are many sources of pollutants in the home generate from both indoor and outdoor sources.
+Obvious ones are cigarette smoke, lead, asbestos, mold, radon, carbon monoxide, pesticides, pet dander and dust mites.
+Less obvious sources are volatile organic compounds, formaldehyde and other chemicals present in fabrics, building materials, paint, cleaning products, coated surfaces and more.

 Children may be more susceptible to environmental exposures than adults, and because of their developing systems, particularly vulnerable to the effects of indoor pollutants.